pzmarzly/cloudy/README.md

 ## Installation

 Get `cloudy` bash script.
+Nothing else in this repo is required, but you are welcome to check out example in [rust-example](rust-example/), which is "Hello world" + Cloudy config.

 Make sure you have bash, rsync, openssl, doctl and Python 3.
-Then you are ready to go, but you may want to do more config.
+Then you are ready to go, but you may want to learn how to write custom config for your projects.

 If you want to use `cloudy order`, log in to DigitalOcean CLI using `doctl auth init`.